We continue the countdown to the 2019/2020 William Hill World Championship by looking back at five of the best finals.

-A dramatic final saw Anderson recover from all three darts falling out of the treble 20 bed on one visit at 4-4, while Taylor missed a dart at double for what would have been his first World Championship nine-dart finish.
+A dramatic final saw Anderson recover from all three darts falling out of the treble 20 bed in one visit at 4-4, while Taylor missed a dart at double for what would have been his first World Championship nine-dart finish.

 2. John Part 7-6 Phil Taylor (2003)

-Some 12 years earlier, the first ever deciding set took place in a PDC World Championship final between Canadian John Part and Taylor.
+Some 12 years earlier, the first ever deciding set took place in a PDC World Championship final between John Part and Taylor.